Ultimate Guide to Distributed Order Management

 How to Choose a Distributed Order Management System

 - Do we want to develop a more precise inventory count, or do we want to reduce carrying costs?

-Carry Out Research and Ask for a Demo
+Conduct Research and Ask for a Demo

 - Current order volumes

-- Active Sales channels (including physical retail locations)
+- Active sales channels (including physical retail locations)

 - List of locations (for fulfillment)